mcwiekala/mcwiekala/README.md

 - 👀 I’m interested in java, spring, cloud, NoSQL, microservices
 - 🤩 I'm a big fan of TDD & DDD methodology
 - 🌱 I’m currently learning architecture
-- 💞️ I’m looking to collaborate on startups and small companies
 - 📫 How to reach me: here?

 <!---